hectorartoken/Big-Data-Hector/Databases Classification and Matrix comparison.md

 # Databases Classification and Matrix comparison

-# Team: Monse Valbuena, Lisette Ruiz, Héctor Hernández
+### Team: Monse Valbuena, Lisette Ruiz, Héctor Hernández

+>> Introduction:
+In the following description are three different kinds of usefull databases which are mainly focussed to work with bigdata.

-# IN-MEMORY DATABASE
+# 1. IN-MEMORY DATABASE
 [**Main memory database or MMDB**](#cabecera1)

 ***